TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-05-24-Apathy-and-Entrophy-Part-2.md

 While on the path of mastering any skill, if we stop pushing ourself forward, we get stuck in this "Plateau of Acceptable level."
 To jump from this Plateau to the Magical land of "Rare and Valuable", we need what is called deliberate practice.
 The Plateau of acceptable level is dangerous because it prevents us from becoming rare and valuable.
 We'll be discussing more about deliberate pratice in coming posts.

-Rule #3 **The Dream-Job Elixir - _Control_** the 2 control traps.
+Rule #3 **The Dream-Job Elixir - _Control_**
-**Turn down a promotion.** _Importance of control._

 The second trait defining a great work is Control.
-In our lifetime, we would be coming across 2 controls, while the first one should be dismissed at all cost, the second one is the one that sets us free.
+In our lifetime, we would be coming across 2 control traps, while the first one should be dismissed at all cost, the second one is the one that sets us free.

 _The 2 control traps._

 _the first control trap: A warning to heed when trying to introduce more control into your working life.
 It represents the principle that control that’s acquired without career capital(skill) is not sustainable._

 _the second control trap :Another warning to heed when trying to introduce more control into your working life.
 It represents the principle that when you acquire enough career capital(skill) to acquire meaningful control over your working life, that’s exactly when you’ve become valuable enough to your current employer that they will try to prevent you from making the change._

-Rule #4 **Think small, act big.** importance of mission.(impact)
+Rule #4 **Think small, act big.**

+importance of mission (impact)

 _"To have a mission is to have a unifying focus for your career.
 It’s more general than a specific job and can span multiple positions.
 It provides an answer to the question, What should I do with my life?
 Missions are powerful because they focus your energy toward a useful goal, and this in turn maximizes your impact on your world—a crucial factor in loving what you do.
 People who feel like their careers truly matter are more satisfied with their working lives, and they’re also more resistant to the strain of hard work."_